HRTHXC/ShinyPSASorter/README.md

 1: Blank Breeding Cross Codes

 By default, if the script detects that a BrCrCode contains nothing, it will change it to PH (placeholder) _ (number row it is in).
 For example, a blank brcrcode at row 76 will give the dummy output of PH_76.
 A suggestion, where possible is to use the CrossName in Column A of the CSV file.
 Copy those values where Column B is currently blank into Column B, and then run the script.

-2: Generated files are sent to the home directory

-For windows, this is My Documents, generatedOutput, For Mac OSX or Linux this is your home or user folder, generatedOutput, files are told apart by name and date created